 It’s true that an effective content strategy takes time, and that early on it’s like rolling a boulder uphill.
 But a content strategy based on PinPoint positioning speeds up this process, and once that boulder gets to the top, it gains tremendous momentum as it rolls down the other side.

-If you need help getting this boulder moving, you might want to consider our 12 month comprehensive marketing program for creative entrepreneurs.
-We’d be glad to help you establish your marketing so you can grow your creative practice.
+If you need help getting this boulder moving take our Marketing Mastery for Creative Entrepreneurs course.
+It will help you establish your marketing so you can grow your creative practice.